troyfigiel/monorepo/README.md

 Learning more about Nix:
 - Start using LUKS Disk Encryption
-- Create an overlay with the sddm package
 - Create my own iso
-- Move sddm dependencies to pkgs
-- Import home-manager, sops, etc. inside the hosts/inspiron/default.nix file instead of in the flake
 - Is it possible to use persistence as a home-manager module as well?
 What would be the nicest way to move my persisted user directories to the appropriate modules?

 Setting up the right configuration: